 Non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as financial assets at amortised cost when the Fund has the positive intention and ability to hold to collect contractual cash flows.
-After initial measurement, financial assets at amortised cost are measured at amortised cost using the Effective Interest Rate (EIR), less impairment.
+After initial measurement, financial assets are measured at amortised cost using the Effective Interest Rate (EIR), less impairment.

-The Fund classifies its financial assets as at amortised cost only if both of the following criteria are met:
+The Fund classifies its financial assets at amortised cost only if both of the following criteria are met: